webpack/changelog-v5/README.md

 This is a trade-off between bundle size and long term caching.

 MIGRATION: Best use the default values for `chunkIds` and `moduleIds`.
 You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size"`, this will generate smaller bundles, but invalidate them more often for caching.

+Note: In webpack 4 hashed module ids yielded reduced gzip performance.
+This was related to changed module order and has been fixed. (since beta.1)

 ## Deterministic Mangled Export Names